3. Dog Owner Training Instead Of Dog Training

 The dog trainer must be able to clearly show you the concept and the logic of the training, how the individual training modules are connected and how the entire training is greater than the sum of the individual training blocks.

 He should also be able to show some of the principles in his training, e. g. when and how is he rewarding and correcting behaviour, and how.
 You must be in a good position to decide if this trainer is capable of helping you, or not.
+If you have doubts, leave.

 You want to hear something along these lines